Dr Jonathan Clague is a consultant cardiologist based at Royal Brompton Hospital who treats NHS and private patients.

 - cardiac resynchronisation therapy (CRT).

-Dr Jonathan Clague has an academic interest in treating advanced cardiac failure with stem cell therapy, where a patient’s autologous bone marrow cells are injected into their own heart.
+Dr Jonathan Clague has an academic interest in treating advanced cardiac failure with regenerative medicine therapy, where a patient’s autologous bone marrow cells are injected into their own heart.